To the page content

 Back to basics

-The key ingredients of the Harley Benton PB-20 are a poplar body, a bolt-on maple neck, and an amaranth fingerboard.
+The key ingredients of the Harley Benton PB-20 are a poplar body, a bolt-on maple neck, and an roseacer fingerboard.
 The bass's construction promises plenty of attack, while the 20-fret register and 864mm (34") scale length will provide enough space for basslines of every style.
 At the same time, the PB-20's 42mm (1.65") nut width and C-shape neck profile will ensure a comfortable playing feel that will also be instantly familiar to more experienced players, and that instantly recognisable P-bass sound comes courtesy of the classic split single coil pickup, which is governed by a passive volume and passive tone control.
 To ensure that this bass has an authentic look to match its authentic sound, Harley Benton has given it a timeless high-gloss black finish, a contrasting white pickguard, and a set of vintage-style machine heads - a combination that will be at home in virtually any setting.

 A wealth of sounds at a budget-friendly price